gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ```

 You should take a moment to understand what is done with the api models.
-We'll use the polygon and linestring features in this tutorial, the remaining models are just exemplaric and should provide you a base you can later continue (hopefully) your own implementations with.
+You'll use the polygon and linestring features in this tutorial, the remaining models are just exemplary and should provide you a base you can later continue (hopefully) your own implementations with.

 ### Calculate the area of a polygon